bpfree/westport_mussels_aoa/README.md

 Please contact Brian Free ([brian.free@noaa.gov](mailto:brian.free@noaa.gov)) with any questions regarding the code.

 #### **Study region**
-The aquaculture analysis focused in federal waters off the coast from Westport, Massachusetts.
+The aquaculture analysis focused on finding suitable sites in federal waters off the coast from Westport, Massachusetts.
 The site needed to be within 20-miles of Westport and have depths between -20 and -40 meters.
 A hexagonal grid with 10-acre cells covered all federal waters within 20 miles of Westport and had depths between -20 and -40 meters.

 #### **Data sources**
 ##### *Generic Data*